 Before certain dates, some universities do not hold records of transcripts or results.
 Qualifications can be accepted without a transcript if this is not available, but the letter must state why.

 We have found the majority of universities very helpful and timely in issuing the letters, and most will produce them free of charge.
 However, please keep in mind that we cannot ask for a cover letter and transcript on your behalf.

-Even if your university or awarding body is UK-based, if the qualification was studied even partially abroad it will not be accepted at the Qatar Embassy.
+Even if your university or awarding body is UK-based, if the qualification was studied even partially abroad or online, it will not be accepted at the Qatar Embassy.
 Qatar also do not accept online or distance learning qualifications including Open University degrees.

 The Qatar Embassy in London will legalise documents from the UK and it’s overseas territories, but also handles the legalisation for Ireland, Norway and Iceland.

 The Qatar Embassy has only 2 drop off days and 2 collection days per week (Mondays and Thursdays), which is why our fastest turnaround time available is 1 week.
 This varies by Embassy, for instance documents for the UAE can be turned around in 2-3 working days.